acoli-repo/AURIS/guidelines/draft/format.md

 ## Annotation procedure

 - Annotation with spreadsheet software has a different feeling to it than just reading a text.
 It is highly recommended that you also look at the original plain text file, at least for a first read, before you start with with the spreadsheet annotation.
 - When doing annotation, ignore headlines.
-For doing so, just delete the content of the `REFEXP` and `REF_AUTO` columns for lines you identified as headlines or other pieces of metadata ("boilerplate").
+For doing so, just delete the content of the `NP_FORM` and `REF_AUTO` columns for lines you identified as headlines or other pieces of metadata ("boilerplate").
 For `ted-mdb.1927`, for example, this includes the following "sentences":

 	- "talkid: 1927"
 	- "Chris McKnett"